SooLee/gatk-docker/README.md

 ## Pipeline steps

 Each of the following shell scripts executes a step of the bwa-gatk-based variant calling pipeline.
 (In the order displayed).
 These scripts are under /usr/local/bin/run_scripts/ inside the container.
 Each script requires an output directory to be specified.
 If the specified output directory does not exist, the script will create one.
+Typing a script name without any argument will print out the usage.

 #### split_fastq.sh